Regularly doing knee strengthening exercises can decrease everyday knee pain and slow down the progression of knee arthritis. How?

 When the muscles around the knee get stronger, they are better able to stabilize the joint and absorb shock during weight-bearing activities, such as standing and walking.
 A stable, supported joint will undergo less friction and wear-and-tear.

 Below are suggested knee strengthening exercises.
 If these exercises are too challenging, modifications may be used; as muscles get stronger the modifications may be eliminated.

 Squats for Knee Strengthening

-A reasonable goal is four sets of 12.
-Small free weights may be held in each hand to add difficulty.
+A reasonable goal is 4 sets of 12.
+To add difficulty, small free weights may be held in each hand.

 Thigh and Hip Strengthening Seated Leg Raises

 This exercise strengthens the muscles in the front of the thigh, the quadriceps.

 - Sit in a chair with the knees bent, feet dangling above the ground.
 Add pillows to the seat of the chair if necessary.